Fidai Khan

 Fidai Khan (born Mirza Hedayetullah, reigned: 1627–1628) was the subahdar of Bengal Subah during the reign of emperor Jahangir.

-History
+Biography

+Mirza Hedayetullah was the youngest of four brothers.
+Emperor Jahangir gave him the title Fidai Khan in 1617.

 Khan held the post of Mir Bahr-i-Nawarah (Admiral of the Fleet) of the Mughals.
 After the death of Mukarram Khan, he was appointed subahdar of Bengal in 1627.
 But he ruled Bengal for about a year.
 Soon after the death of emperor Jahangir, he was replaced by Qasim Khan Juvayni.